xhyrom/discord-datamining/data/blog/posts/meme-up-some-fun-with-remix/content.md

         <div class="blog-post-content w-richtext">
             <p>Seven minutes.
 Seven minutes is how long it took for you to do the following on your phone: search the internet for “meme generator,” upload the image, save your creation, go BACK into Discord and find the chat you were gonna upload it to and post it.
 By the time all that happens, the moment’s passed and your sick meme didn’t get the attention it needed.&nbsp;</p>
             <p>Soon, you’ll be able to quickly create ‘em, directly within Discord, using <strong>Remix</strong>.&nbsp;</p>
-            <p>Remix is a new way to create and contribute your own flair to images uploaded to Discord. <strong>Currently in Beta, Remix is launching first in early access for Nitro members.</strong> Learn how to remix, create, meme and share below.<br>‍</p>
+            <p>Currently in Beta, Remix is a new way to create and contribute your own flair to images uploaded to Discord.
+Learn how to remix, create, meme and share below.<br>‍</p>
         </div>
     </div>
     <div class="btn-wrapper w-condition-invisible"><a href="#" class="btn-blog w-dyn-bind-empty w-button"></a></div>